ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-o be ia bettor far than not to lie,
 J” Tl*&quot;&#x27;W** nian’&quot; We may accui a tragedy;
 &quot;• But light care* ajxiak when mighty grief* arc
 dumb,